wilbertcr/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

 ```

-Then you can just go to:
+Then, on your browser, go to:

  `http://localhost:5000`

 To kill the app: CTRL-C

-#Running the app
+# Running the app after building.

-Once the app has been installed, you can restart it like this:
+Once the app has been built, you can restart it like this:

 `$./run_app.sh`

 # Documentation

-Once the app has been built, you will be able to see the documentation for the front end here:
+Once the app has been built, you will be able to see the documentation for the frontend here:

 ```
 ├── catalog